aarnphm/morph/docs/content/Design/MIS.md

 `renderMarkdown(content: string): HTML`

-- Transition: Processes the given Markdown content and converts it into a rendered HTML format for display.
-- Output: Returns a valid HTML string representation of the processed content.
+- Transition:
+Binds a predefined set of Vim keybindings to the text editor environment.
+Activates modes including normal, insert, and visual.
+Integrates command mappings for motion, selection, and text manipulation.
+- Output:
+Returns `true` if all bindings are successfully registered and active.
-- Exception: Throws `InvalidInput` if the provided content is empty or invalid.
+Returns `false` if the environment is incompatible or the editor is not mounted.
+- Exception: Throws `BindingError` if:
+Required Vim layer is not present in the runtime environment.
+Conflicting shortcut keys are already bound.
+Editor instance is not properly initialized.

 `applyVimBindings(): boolean`